-Number crunching, budgeting, credit control, paying invoices and tax reporting all take up valuable business time.
+Number crunching, budgeting, credit control, paying invoices and tax reporting, as well as specialist things such as making sure your lease accounting complies with the relevant standards, if this is something that your business does, all take up valuable business time.
 As a business owner, it’s not normally in your business interests to handle this on your own when your expertise is much better placed running and growing the business.
 Finding the right accountant as your business grows becomes increasingly important.

 Does it matter which accountant you choose?
 Actually, yes it does.
 A mediocre accountant won’t help you to spot business opportunities.
 Worse still, an inattentive accountant could cost your business more than you think.

 I’ve had the pleasure and agony of working with both great accountants and not so great ones.
 So, here are my tips for making sure you find the right accountant for your business (also see some great tips on WHEN you should hire an accountant here).